joshhhyy/gas/README.md

 A: “Oi, what’s your GitHub account, dude?”

-B: “Fuck, it’s on GAS, you shitcunt.
+B: “Mate, why do you keep asking people that?
+It’s on GAS.
 Look it up”

 ###Who is it for?